kjepo/lisp/README.md

 This is an exercise in building a Lisp machine in a series of steps so that (ultimately) we _could_ write it in assembler.
 Why?
-Yes, why do some people go out in the wilderness and survive only with the help of a knife when they could sit in comfort at their home and watch TV?
+Yes, why do some people go out in the wilderness and survive only with the help of a knife when they could sit comfortably at home, eat junk food and watch TV?

 Anyway...